There’s a reason every hit worship song sounds the same

 “If you have ever felt like most worship music sounds the same,” the study’s authors wrote, “it may be because the worship music you are most likely to hear in many churches is written by just a handful of songwriters from a handful of churches.”

-The research team, made up of two worship leaders and three academics who study worship music, made some initial findings public Tuesday.
-More details from the study will probably be released in the coming weeks.
+The research team, made up of two worship leaders and three academics who study worship music, made some initial findings public Tuesday (April 11).
+More details from the study will likely be released in the coming weeks.

 Elias Dummer, a worship leader and recording artist, said he and his colleagues have been watching changes in worship music over the past decade.
 They wanted to know how worship songs become popular among churches, he said.
 They also wanted to know how the business of producing and marketing songs is shaping the worship life of local churches.

-Dummer said many worship leaders say the best songs become the most popular in churches.
-They also say that those songs become popular because they work — people respond to them during worship services and want to sing them over and over.
+Dummer said many worship leaders believe the best songs become the most popular in churches.
+They also believe those songs become popular because they work — people respond to them during worship services and want to sing them over and over.
 But that’s not exactly true.
-Dummer and his colleagues found many of the more recent hit songs were released as singles on Spotify and other streaming services, which helps fuel their popularity.
+Dummer and his colleagues found many of the more recent hits songs were released as singles on Spotify and other streaming services, which helps fuel their popularity.

 “There are actual mechanisms by which songs become the most significant,” he said.
 “It’s not just whatever songs the Holy Spirit blesses that make it to the top of the charts.”